sysfatal/sysfatal.github.io/polyglottar-en.md

 Most polyglots break the metadata structure of one of their _types_ because most file formats put the *magic number*  (or *file signature*) at offset 0.
+You have to pick one magic for the file.

+Nevertheless, there are
-Then, you have to chose one magic for the file.
-But there are some weird file types that don't put the *magic number* at offset 0.
-One of them is very popular among UNIX geeks (like me): TAR.
+some weird file types that don't put the *magic number* at offset 0.
+One of them is a very popular command for UNIX geeks (like me): TAR.
 It's an old file archiver used in UNIX (it was used for tape backups).

 This post describes a TAR+ELF polyglot PoC: **polyglottar**.
 The file